fsi-tue/eei/README.md

     end: "12.04.2024 19:00"

   # Additional information required for the event registration
-  # Not required!
+  # Isn't required!
 Below are the default values.
   form:
     # Ask for breakfast preferences
     # By default, this is set to false